VinceDerPrince/VinceDerPrince/README.md

 </div>

-### my passion is creating stuff, even better when I'm creating solutions to important problems & needs.
+### my passion is creating stuff, even better when I'm creating solutions to important problems & challenges.

 - 💾 some experience with Java & Dart/Flutter
 - 🐍 currently working with python